Recommendations

 Instructions:

-Put in mixing bowl and mix on low with electric mixer.
-Add butter, salt and garlic until smooth.
+• Add butter, salt, and garlic until smooth.
 Some prefer their squash slightly lumpy, which is just as good.
+Serve immediately.

 Goat Cheese & Arugula w/ Penne